pcmarks/ElixirFBP/README.md

 * ElixirFBP.Runtime
 * ElixirFBP.Network
 * ElixirFBP.Graph
+* ElixirFBP.Subscription

-These three modules are implemented as Elixir [GenServers](http://elixir-lang.org/docs/stable/elixir/GenServer.html)
+The first three modules are implemented as Elixir [GenServers](http://elixir-lang.org/docs/stable/elixir/GenServer.html)

 ElixirFBP.Runtime is responsible for communicating with a client who understands the FBP network protocol and for keeping track of the graph that is being built/run.